How To Light Photography Prints And Artwork

 In general, MR16 bulbs can produce reasonable brightness if your bulbs are not too far away from your art.
 If you need extra brightness, PAR 20 and PAR 30 bulbs are larger and generally much brighter.

-2. COLOR TEMPERATURE.
+2. COLOUR TEMPERATURE.
 This is a way to describe the appearance of the light provided by a bulb.
 It is measured in Degrees Kelvin (K) on a scale from 1,000 to 10,000.
 In a typical residential home, most common bulbs range in temperature from about 2000K to 6500K.

 Although it comes down to personal preference and the ambiance of the room, the colors in your artwork will usually look the most natural if they are illuminated with bulbs in the color temperature range of 3000K to 4000K.